-On the communications front, Pietaro has served as contracted Communications Manager of internationally lauded sports massage center Physical Advantage PC since 2006, and its feminist-based radio program, ‘She’s Raising the Bar’ (www.PhysicalAdvantagePC.com).
-Independently, Pietaro has been engaged as Publicist for a variety of underground jazz artists and events, for which he created New Masses Media, his PR and production company.
+On the communications front, Pietaro serves as contracted Communications Manager of internationally lauded sports massage center Physical Advantage PC (www.PhysicalAdvantagePC.com) , and its feminist-based radio program, ‘She’s Raising the Bar’ (www.blogtalkradio.com/shes-raising-the-bar).
+Independently, he has been engaged as Publicist for a variety of underground jazz artists and events, for which he created New Masses Media, his PR and production company.

-Pietaro produces the annual Dissident Arts Festival (founded 2006) and curates the performance series New Masses Nights, among other events.
-As a percussionist and spoken word artist, he has performed with Allen Ginsberg, Pete Seeger, Amina Baraka, Karl Berger, Erika Dagnino and Ras Moshe’s Music Now! and many more.
-He also leads the spoken word/improvisational music ensemble the Red Microphone which collaborates with Ms. Baraka in performance and recording (‘Amina Baraka & the Red Microphone’, ESP-Disk, 2017).
+Pietaro produces the annual Dissident Arts Festival (founded 2006) and has curated the performance series New Masses Nights and other events.
+As a percussionist/multi-instrumentalist and spoken word artist, he has performed with Allen Ginsberg, Pete Seeger, Amina Baraka, Karl Berger, Erika Dagnino and Ras Moshe’s Music Now! , the Flames of Discontent and others.
+He also leads the spoken word/improvisational music ensemble the Red Microphone which collaborated with Ms. Baraka in performance and recording (‘Amina Baraka & the Red Microphone’, ESP-Disk, 2017).
 See www.DissidentArts.com for info on his music, events and performances.

 Press and Media Mentions